'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 Pop-up at Think 2017: Discussing the psychology of clothes was insightful and interesting, with some generational differences and attitudes towards how we interact with each other and the clothes we wear.

 This created the basis for my unique offerings for ThriftVIP.
 I found out that people do really enjoy connecting with others when shopping for clothes.
-So, take a look and sign up today as a subscriber to be one of the first to know about my amazing SERVICES.
+So, I said: sign up today as a subscriber to be one of the first to know about my amazing SERVICES.
+In another life, one free from M.E.

 What you wear matters.
 It can affect mood, health, self esteem and it can be transformative, giving us a sense of confidence and empowerment.
 Drag being an obvious example of this.
 The accentuated and pointy shoulder is a reflection of a growing trend in the last two years, which seems to elevate the wearer, as power suits did for women in the eighties.
 Many women have embraced this with their clothing choices.
 It’s also why I enjoy watching Killing Eve, for the transformative and obvious enclothed cognition that takes place with each situation and character.

-In the near future, I’d like to utilise models from Zebedee model management in addition to Model Students who have been brilliant.
-I want to show that fashion is for everyone and I’m always striving to find new models to represent what I do here at ThriftVIP.
-Please be patient as it also depends on what I’m able to source and what fits certain models too.
-I strive to source a variety of sizes, but it can be more difficult to source bigger vintage sizes.
-You may also see that I try to source pieces that will feel soft on the skin and comfortable to wear, often favouring pieces which give comfort and great design!
+In the near future, I would liked to have utilised models from Zebedee model management in addition to Model Students who have been brilliant.
+I wanted to show that fashion is for everyone and I was always striving to find new models to represent what I did here at ThriftVIP.
+It also also depended on what I was able to source and what fitted certain models too.
+I strived to source a variety of sizes, but it can be more difficult to source bigger vintage sizes.
+You may also see that I tried to source pieces that feel soft on the skin and comfortable to wear, often favouring pieces which give comfort and great design!

 Enclothed Cognition